Powerline Safety At Home

 - WATCH FOR DOWNED POWERLINES.
 If you see one, stay back 10 metres (33 feet), the length of a school bus, and call 911 and the Local Distribution Company immediately.

 - TALK TO YOUR KIDS ABOUT POWERLINE SAFETY.
 Help them find safe places to play, away from utility poles and powerlines.
 Remind children never to climb trees near powerlines and make sure they take a close look since leaves and branches can hide the wires.
 The green boxes on lawns or in parks are also off-limits.

 Video: #RespectThePower at Home

 Powerlines are unforgiving and lethal.
 A simple chore of removing leaves from an eavestrough turns into a life-changing event.
 This video shows the true power of powerlines, and the devastating consequences of coming into contact with them.

 Lucky the Squirrel learns the hard way how dangerous overhead power lines can be.

 Maintaining the Electrical Equipment on Your Property

 If you have an overhead powerline on your property, you may own the assets.
 You are legally responsible to maintain the electrical equipment on your property – such as poles and overhead wires – in a safe manner and in compliance with the Ontario Electrical Safety Code.

 Powerline Safety at Work

-If you work on construction sites, outside or above ground, you’ll also want to visit the Powerline Safety at Work section, here.
+If you work on construction sites, outside or above ground, visit the Powerline Safety at Work section.